Performance-boosting tips to speed up your DreamPress site

 1. Log into your server via SSH.

 2. Make sure you're in your WordPress site's directory.
-Make sure to change username to your Shell user.:
+Change username to your Shell user.

 [server]$ cd /home/username/example.com